chelleyaa/Biomedical-Image-Technology-Project/README.md

 # Biomedical-Image-Technology-Project
-A MATLAB-based project that leverages the AlexNet Convolutional Neural Network (CNN) architecture to classify stages of Alzheimer's disease from brain MRI scans.
-This project aims to provide a robust tool for supporting early diagnosis and disease progression assessment.
+A project developed in MATLAB to classify stages of Alzheimer's disease using brain MRI images.
+This work leverages the AlexNet Convolutional Neural Network (CNN) architecture to support the early and accurate diagnosis of the disease.

 # About The Project
-Alzheimer's disease (AD) is a progressive neurodegenerative disorder characterized by subtle changes in brain structure.
-This project utilizes the power of deep learning, specifically the well-established AlexNet architecture, to automatically identify these patterns from brain MRI images.
+Alzheimer's disease is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills.
+With the number of cases rising sharply in Indonesia, early detection is critical.
+While Magnetic Resonance Imaging (MRI) is a key tool for observing brain atrophy associated with Alzheimer's, manual analysis is time-consuming and requires expert radiologists.

-Developed entirely in the MATLAB environment, the program preprocesses raw MRI data and uses a fine-tuned AlexNet model to classify images into four distinct categories, providing a quantitative basis for clinical assessment.
-The goal is to create a system that can aid medical professionals in the early and accurate detection of Alzheimer's disease.
+This project addresses these challenges by developing an automated classification system using deep learning.
+The program is built in MATLAB R2024a and employs a Convolutional Neural Network (CNN) with the AlexNet architecture to classify brain MRI scans into four distinct stages of dementia.
+The goal is to provide a reliable, high-precision tool that can assist in the early diagnosis of Alzheimer's disease.

 Classification Categories
-The model is trained to differentiate between four stages of cognitive health  based on the Clinical Dementia Rating (CDR) scale:
+The model is trained to differentiate between four stages of cognitive health:
-1. Normal (Non-demented) = 0
+1. Normal (Non-demented)
-2. Very Mild Dementia = 0.5
+2. Very Mild Dementia
-3. Mild Dementia = 1
+3. Mild Dementia
-4. Moderate Dementia = 2
+4. Moderate Dementia

 # Key Features
-1. Proven Deep Learning Architecture: Employs the AlexNet CNN for end-to-end image classification.
+1. Deep Learning Classification: Utilizes a CNN with the AlexNet architecture, fine-tuned for the specific task of Alzheimer's diagnosis.
-2. End-to-End MATLAB Implementation: The entire workflow, from data preprocessing to model training and evaluation, is built using MATLAB and its specialized toolboxes.
+2. MATLAB-Based Implementation: The entire workflow, from image processing to model training and evaluation, is developed within the MATLAB environment.
-3. Multi-Class Classification: Differentiates between four clinically relevant stages of Alzheimer's disease.
-4. Standardized Dataset: Built upon the publicly available and widely recognized OASIS brain MRI dataset.
+3. Comprehensive Preprocessing: Implements a multi-step image enhancement pipeline, including grayscale conversion, median filtering, CLAHE for contrast enhancement, and Gaussian smoothing.
+4. Feature Extraction: Employs Histogram of Oriented Gradients (HOG) to capture the shape and structure of objects within the MRI images.
-5. Transfer Learning: Utilizes a pre-trained AlexNet model to leverage learned features, improving training efficiency and performance.
+5. Transfer Learning: Leverages a pre-trained AlexNet model and adapts its final layers for the 4-class classification problem, accelerating training and improving performance.

 # Dataset
 1. Name: Open Access Series of Imaging Studies (OASIS)
+2. Source: Washington University Alzheimer's Disease Research Center (ADRC)
-2. Description: The project utilizes a cross-sectional MRI dataset from OASIS.
-This collection includes scans from 416 individuals aged 18 to 96.
-3. Cohort: A key subset of the data includes 100 individuals aged 60-96 with clinically diagnosed, very mild to moderate Alzheimer's disease.
+3. Description: The project uses a cross-sectional T1-weighted MRI dataset from OASIS.
+The cohort includes 198 individuals aged 60 to 96, of whom 100 were diagnosed with very mild to moderate Alzheimer's disease.
+4. Ground Truth Labeling: The classification labels are based on the Clinical Dementia Rating (CDR) score:
+   a.
+CDR 0: Non-Demented
+   b.
+CDR 0.5: Very Mild Demented
+   c.
+CDR 1: Mild Demented
+   d.
+CDR 2: Moderate Demented

+# Methodology & Workflow
+The project follows a systematic pipeline for model development:
+1. Dataset Preparation: The OASIS MRI dataset is loaded.
+To handle class imbalance and prevent computational overload, the data for each of the four classes is balanced, with each class limited to 600 images.
+2. Image Preprocessing: Each image undergoes a series of enhancement steps:
+   a.
+Conversion to grayscale to reduce complexity.
+   b.
+Median filtering to remove salt-and-pepper noise.
+   c.
+Contrast Limited Adaptive Histogram Equalization (CLAHE) to improve local contrast.
+   d.
+Gaussian smoothing to reduce high-frequency noise.
+   e.
+Histogram of Oriented Gradients (HOG) feature extraction to capture structural information.
+3. Data Splitting: The processed dataset is randomly divided into 80% for training and 20% for validation.
+4. Model Configuration (Transfer Learning):
+   a.
+A pre-trained AlexNet model is loaded.
+   b.
+The final classification layers of AlexNet are replaced with new layers configured for the project's four output classes.

+5. Data Augmentation: To prevent overfitting and improve model generalization, the training data is augmented with random rotations and translations.

+6. Model Training: The fine-tuned AlexNet model is trained for 10 epochs using the SGDM (Stochastic Gradient Descent with Momentum) optimizer, a mini-batch size of 32, and an initial learning rate of 1e-4.

 # Result